jillesme/node-upload/README.md

 <img src="screenshot.png">
 </div>

-With **node-upload** you can upload images, PDFs and text files to your server by dragging and dropping.
+With **node-upload** you can upload images to your server by dragging and dropping.

 You can now also upload by selecting a file from your iPad or iPhone.